webgrabplusguide/webgrabplusguide.github.io/README.md

 Run WebGrab+Plus <br>
 The file canalsat.fr.channels.xml will be outputted containing all the channel data for you to grab from that provider. <br>
-Move canalsat.fr to siteini.user for safe keeping. <br>
+Move canalsat.fr.channels.xml to siteini.user for safe keeping. <br>
 Go back to canalsat.fr.ini and put the * back from all the lines you removed it from. <br>
 You are now ready to grab channels from your created channel list.

 #### Create channel list for older encrypted Siteini
-For this example we will use programy-tv.cz.ini from the Czech Republic section.
+For this example we will use programy-tv.cz.ini in the Czech Republic folder.

 Open up your config file